-6.0 STAFFING
+6.0 Staffing

 The Board will support a program of ongoing staff training and professional development in children's and young adult's services.

 The CEO will ensure that all staff members assigned to children's and young adult's services receive appropriate training to provide knowledgeable library service.

-While library staff will assist young people with finding materials, using the Internet or attending programs, they do not act in "loco parentis".
-Parents or guardians are responsible for their children's use of the library in accordance with Board policy.
+While library staff will assist young people with finding materials, using the Internet or attending programs, parents or caregivers are responsible for their children's use of the library in accordance with Board policy, and suitability of materials borrowed.

-7.0 ADVOCACY
+7.0 Advocacy